trailofbits/cargo-unmaintained/README.md

 Options:
-      --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained package is found --imprecise       Do not check whether a package's repository contains the package; enables checking last commit timestamps using the GitHub API, which is faster, but can produce false negatives
-      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365]
+      --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained package is found --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365]